 These same men would also have to be the roughest, toughest type of adventurers available, but also amicable, dependable, and willing enough to take orders that most people would never be able to fulfill.

 In the remote land ahead of them, loyalty was paramount.
 There would most certainly be unforeseen situations to arise that required quick action without time for discussion.
-The young democracy in the newly created United States was a wonderful institution, but the Corps of Discovery was a military operation and its survival depended on it running like one.
+The young democracy in the newly created United States was a wonderful institution, but the Corps was a military operation and its survival depended on it running like one.

 Therefore, Clark carefully chose his men among the active and well-trained soldiers in the United States military; tried and true veterans of the Indian Wars and the American Revolution.